Nikhil0307/pickle-python/README.md

 # pickle-python
-this repo has examples on python pickle module
+🕸️ This repo has examples on python pickle module
+🕷️ Checkout this blog on [pickle](https://nikhilbaskar.substack.com/p/demystifying-python-pickle-serialization)